League Rules

 4.1.
 Pace Speed & Pace Laps:

 Drivers are required to run a smooth, stable pace speed, maintaining control of the race car.
-Example: If pace speed is 60mph, drivers are expected to run 55-60mph not 40 or 70mph (unless you are catching the field from the pits).
-During the last lap before the restart, drivers must maintain an interval of .5 seconds maximum between their car and the car in front while maintaining a smooth pace.
-Use your f3 screen to view your interval.
+Example: If pace speed is 60mph, drivers are expected to run 57-62 mph not 40 or 70mph (unless you are catching the field).
+During the last lap before the restart, drivers must maintain a close interval between their car and the car in front while maintaining a smooth pace and are expected to use the f3 screen to view the interval.

 4.2.
 Starts and Restarts:

-Starts and restarts are challenging for drivers as they accelerate through the gears, bring tires up to temperature and sort the field out, and they often result in incidents - after all "Cautions breed cautions."
-The start/restart is controlled by the leader and he/she may accelerate at any time after the pace car exits the track or wait until the green flag flies.
-All drivers should be aware and on your edge.
-Other driver(s) jumping a start or restart can result in a 4 point penalty.
-All drivers are reminded not to pass until car is over the start/finish line to avoid penalty in the sim.
+Starts and restarts are challenging for drivers as they accelerate through the gears, bring tires up to temperature and sort the field out.
+The start/restart is controlled by the leader and he/she may accelerate as the iRacing sim allows, within the restart zone.
+All drivers should be aware and prepared.
+All drivers are reminded not to change lanes until car is over the start/finish line.
 Starts and restarts should NOT be viewed as an opportunity to pickup positions.
-In an effort to minimize cautions and get back to racing, league administration recommends that drivers not attempt any passes until on the backstretch.
+In an effort to minimize cautions and get back to racing, league administration recommends that drivers exercise discretion and not attempt any passes until on the backstretch.
 Exercise patience, wait until you can make a clean, fair pass and show respect to the other drivers.
-If a car is slow on a start/restart due to a missed shift, broken gear or other circumstance that has them off the pace, a pass is acceptable as soon as it can be done safely.
+If a car is slow on a start/restart due to a missed shift or other circumstance that finds them off pace, a pass is acceptable as soon as it can be done safely.

 4.3.
 Racing Groove and Holding Your Line:

-At most tracks, it is possible for two competitors to run side by side in the racing groove for many laps without incident when each driver knows what is expected of him.
+At most tracks, it is possible for two competitors to run side by side in the racing groove for many laps without incident when each driver knows what is expected.
 When running side-by-side, both drivers must "hold their line" (AKA stay in their respective groove) until the pass is completed or denied:

-- The inside driver must maintain a line in the low groove.
-He must not drift up into the outside car while in the turn or straight, and must provide room in the high groove for the outside car.
+• The inside driver must maintain a line in the low groove and must not drift up into the outside car while in the turn or straight, and must provide room in the high groove for the outside car.

 Examples of the "racing groove" are available that include side-by-side traffic situations.